• Skip to primary navigation

 platter of spice rubbed buttermilk brined chicken wings with peppercinis on the side and ranch dipping sauce

-Ingredients for buttermilk brined smoked chicken wings
+Ingredients for buttermilk marinated chicken wings.

 What you need to make this recipe: